zhexuphd/zhexuphd.github.io/_pages/projects.md

        width="350">
 </p>

-This project uses a ten-year news corpus of over one million articles and applies multi-stage natural language processing and machine learning methods to examine the framing (paper 1), journalistic roles (paper 2), and agenda-setting (paper 3) of humanitarian news.
+This project uses a decade-long corpus of over one million news articles, applying natural language processing and machine learning to examine the framing (paper 1), journalistic role performance (paper 2), and agenda-setting (paper 3) of international humanitarian news.

 - **Duration:** 09/2024 – 03/2027
 - **Grant Amount:** €221,400